jina-ai/jcap/README.md

 - attended and/or shared your opinion at a Jina-hosted event
 - organised an online/offline meetup in your local community aimed at bringing more awareness towards Jina

 We would love to hear about your experience!
-Give us all the deets - what went right, what could be improved, who helped you - all by cretaing an issue on this repo!
+Give us all the deets - what went right, what could be improved, who helped you - all by [creating an issue on this repo!](https://github.com/jina-ai/jcap/issues/new/choose)

 # How to Submit an Activity
 * Create an issue using our standard [submission template](https://github.com/jina-ai/jcap/issues/new/choose)